-If you’re not familiar with the term third culture kids (TCKs) then there’s every chance you neither have one nor are one.
-TCKs Third culture kids are...
+If you need to ask 'what is a third culture kid' then there’s every chance you neither have one nor are one.
+Third culture kids are essentially those who have...

 So here we are, week 4 in isolation having just enjoyed a quiet Easter with the family.
 I’m learning a lot about myself including what perhaps my days before lockdown really consisted of.